 Swaying Branch of Trees

-The very first one in my list of top 6 examples of non-periodic motion in real life is the swaying branches of trees.
-I bet we all have seen palm trees in the coastline sway when exposed to the strong coastal winds.
+I bet we all have seen palm trees on the coastline sway when exposed to the strong coastal winds.
 When exposed to strong winds the movement is not predictable because they don’t sway at regular intervals.

 Turbulent Motion of Aircraft in Clouds.